google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 if it did not include both the `transparency_info` and `status_request` TLS extensions in the ClientHello.

+## TLS Server {#no_tls_servers}

+This specification includes no description of what a TLS server should do if it wants to verify a received TLS client certificate.
+While this may be useful, it is not documented here because the greater security exposure is for clients to end up interacting with an illegitimate server.
+A future version could include such information.

 ## Monitor {#monitor}

 Monitors watch logs to check that they behave correctly, for certificates of